oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 {% img blog/spring-boot-authorization/whatabyte-ui.png alt:"WHATABYTE Dashboard" width:"800" %}{: .center-image }

 On the top right corner, click **Add Item**, and a pre-populated form will display.
-Click on **Save** and verify the user request is authorized in the server.
+Click on **Save** and verify that the user request is authorized in the server.

 ## Role-Based Access Control (RBAC)